luk6xff/DevLibs/README.md

 # DevLibs
-This repo contains libraries for electronic devices -  created by me for different platforms and devices; Written mostly in C or C++, what allows to easily port them to different platform
+This repo contains libraries for electronic devices -  created for different platforms and devices; written mostly in C or C++, what allows to easily port them to different platform